nigelredding/act65.github.io/_posts/2016-4-3-PAPERREVIEW_BuildingMachines.md

 > One boundary condition on this flexibility is the fact that the skills become “habitized” with routine application, possibly reflecting a shift from model-based to model-free control

 So in relation to the irregular verbs before.
-Initially we would the regular verbs through a model-based process, but then as they become habit, we would learn them through a model-free process.
+Initially we would learn the regular verbs through a model-based process, but then as they become habit, we would learn them through a model-free process.
 What is nice about this is that: when learning the language initially, the model helps guide us and infer structure.

 So, how would this work in a neural net?